micwik/ArnLib/README.md

 * Native support in JavaScript for: _Arn Data Objects_, Dependency system and Monitoring of changed objects.

-* Java Script jobstack with preemtive and cooperative scripts running at different priorities.
+* Java Script jobstack with preemptive and cooperative scripts running at different priorities.

 * Hot swap of changed Java Script in jobstack.

 #### Data streams and _Remote Procedure Call_

-* All data streams (pipes) can easily be monitored and manual testdata can be inserted (see ArnBrowser).
+* All data streams (pipes) can easily be monitored and manual test data can be inserted (see ArnBrowser).

 * Service Api, for calling routines anywhere in connected Arn.
 _Remote Procedure call_ (RPC) made simple as "remote signal slots".

-* Service Api has an automaticly generated help for giving syntax when doing debug manual typed calls to a RPC service.
+* Service Api has an automatically generated help for giving syntax when doing debug manual typed calls to a RPC service.